- Home

 Immunotherapy cream

-Within days of starting imiquimod, the treated skin may become red, sore and tender to touch.
-The skin may peel and scab over before it gets better.
+Within days, the treated skin may get red, sore or tender.
+It may peel and scab over before it gets better.

 Chemotherapy cream